hpi-sam/BP2018HG1/process/process-overview.md

 ### Meetings:
   #### Review Meeting:
-   - everything new in Done
+   - present everything that is new in Done
   #### Retro Meeting:
    - stays the same
   #### Planning Meeting:
-   - does not exist anymore
+   - does not exist anymore (not needed in kanban)
   #### Backlog Grooming:
    - Estimation & Prioritization (Ready -> Prioritized Backlog)